Downtown Wichita > About > Overview

 Our staff connects entrepreneurs and property owners to information on prospective business locations, sharing relevant market data to help evaluate opportunities for new businesses, develop marketing and promotional strategies, and assist with conceptualizing or implementing construction.

-Downtown Wichita is one of six strategic priorities of the Greater Wichita Partnership.
+Downtown Wichita is one of three strategic priorities of the Greater Wichita Partnership.